bjellesma/BillJellesmaCoding/blog/20250504_unsupervised_learning.md

   - React
 ---

 In order to work with the Guassian below to create the anomaly detection algorithm, we'll define the following helper functions.
+You'll also need to download the following data files with all of the examples

+[X_train](https://githubusercontent.com/bjellesma/BillJellesmaCoding/master/static/X_part1.npy) - This data will be used to fit a Guassian distribution
+[X_val](https://githubusercontent.com/bjellesma/BillJellesmaCoding/master/static/X_part1.npy) and [y_val](https://githubusercontent.com/bjellesma/BillJellesmaCoding/master/static/X_part1.npy) are cross validation sets that will be used to select a threshold to determine anomalous data

 ```py
 import numpy as np